-Also remember that this is no ordinary chair but a reclining one, so that means taking into account a little extra space for the front and back of the recliner.
+Also, remember that this is no ordinary chair but a reclining one, so that means taking into account a little extra space for the front and back of the recliner.
 After all, you don’t want to constantly hit the wall or kick the coffee table every time you want to take advantage of the chair’s reclining feature.

 Even fabrics can be a little deceiving at times which is why you need to know exactly what your recliner chair is upholstered in.
 There are many types of fabrics to choose from when it comes to recliners.
-One of the most common fabrics used in furniture upholstery would be cotton which exhibits color, patterns and textures real well, but they’re also hard to get stains and dirt out of.
+One of the most common fabrics used in furniture upholstery would be cotton which exhibits color, patterns, and textures really well, but they’re also hard to get stains and dirt out of.
 Other materials such as nylon and rayon can also make great coverings since they resist stains a little better than cotton.

-Leather would be considered high end because of the quality of the fabric as well as the price.
-But you get what you pay for and with leather recliners you can expect durable, comfortable, easy to clean, and sophisticated looking furniture that’ll last you a long time with the proper care.
+Leather would be considered high-end because of the quality of the fabric as well as the price.
+But you get what you pay for and with leather recliners, you can expect durable, comfortable, easy to clean, and sophisticated looking furniture that’ll last you a long time with the proper care.

-Lastly you have microfiber which is the most cost efficient upholstery you can get for the money.
+Lastly, you have microfiber which is the most cost-efficient upholstery you can get for the money.
 It’s almost as attractive as leather if not more so, just depending on your personal preference.
 It feels nice against the skin, is very comfortable and virtually stain resistant to the max.
 So if you have little children or household members who love to eat and drink near or around your recliner then this would be the best choice.

 Movers and Shakers